How To Make Lash Shampoo

 While there are countless eye makeup removers on the market, most of them are oil-based, which helps remove stubborn, long-wearing mascara and eyeliner.

-Oil-free makeup removers can also leave a film or greasy feeling behind, even after it is washed away.
-It can be challenging to rinse completely, which may also leave residual eye makeup behind.
+Oil-free makeup removers can also leave a film or greasy feeling behind, even after they are washed away.

-While facial cleansers and eye makeup removers, whether oil-based or not, can seem like they completely rid your lashes of makeup, oil, or debris, they often do not thoroughly cleanse the lash down to the root, leaving behind a buildup of residual eye makeup or oils.
+While facial cleansers and eye makeup removers, whether oil-based or not, can seem like they completely rid your lashes of makeup, oil, or debris.

 How To Use Lash Shampoo